 Syncing

-Cloud storage systems like OneDrive, Dropbox etc usually allow users to synchronise files to their local computers.
+Cloud storage systems like OneDrive, Dropbox etc. usually allow users to synchronise files to their local computers.
 This is hugely beneficial as it allows users to access files while offline and more easily work with locally installed applications.

 Some systems allow for users to choose what files get synchronised, so they can have greater control over what files get stored on their local drives.
 This is increasingly important as many people now use laptops with relatively small solid-state drives.